richardson-lab/stereoEEG/README.md

 ## Downloading data from iEEG.org
 Process and save .mat file for each session with:
 `process_ieeg_data;`
-If tone response data is available for the session, make sure the toneResponse_Induction subfolder is in the specified 'data_dir/subject' path so that it is included in the .mat file.
+If tone response data is available for the session, make sure the 'toneResponse_Induction' subfolder is in the specified 'data_dir/subject' path so that it is included in the .mat file.

 ## Sync behavioral-sEEG data
 Run `syncToneResponse;`.